emdeha/emdeha.github.io/_posts/2022-01-12-agile-architecture-review-board.markdown

 1. **Leadership**.
 To help the Board work towards a common vision;
 2. **Management**.
 To help the Board organize itself in the best way possible;
 3. **Technical Expertise**.
 To help the Board have proper technical guidance;
-4. **Popularity at Via**.
+4. **Popularity the Organization**.
 To help organization members see that the board consists of people they admire.

 Appropriate positions include: Senior Executives, Directors, TLs, Product Managers, Senior Engineers.